top of page

 Symptoms may include difficulty breathing, a tight feeling in the chest, coughing, and wheezing.
 Sometimes a chronic cough is the only symptom, and many cases go undiagnosed.
 Symptoms are most frequent at night and in the morning, but an asthma episode can occur at any time.
 These may range from only mild discomfort to life-threatening attacks in which breathing stops altogether.

-Exposure to Allergens – substances that cause an allergic reaction in some people, including pollen, dust, mold, feathers, animal dander, and some foods.
+Substances that cause an allergic reaction in some people, including pollen, dust, mold, feathers, animal dander, and some foods.

 including smoke, dirt, gases, and/or odors.

 such as colds, bronchitis, sinusitis, flu or other illnesses.

-Exercise – although people with asthma can benefit from an exercise program with pre-treatment and proper monitoring.
+Although people with asthma can benefit from an exercise program with pre-treatment and proper monitoring.

-Emotional Stress – tense muscles and shallow breathing may contribute.
+Tense muscles and shallow breathing may contribute.

 Or sudden changes in the weather.